deficollective/defiscan/src/content/protocols/spark.md

 ## Exit Window

-_Sky Governance_ proposals are delayed by **18 hours**, set by the _Sky Governance_ itself.
-This delay also applies to all permissioned calls within Spark, except emergency actions.
+Spark is governed by _Sky Governance_ and the same _Exit Window_ of **18 hours** applies to regular updates, including upgrading the `RewardsControllerManager`, unfreezing markets, changing contract permisisons, or resetting the oracle killswitch.

-Emergency proposals are prepared to freeze all markets within _SparkLend_ without any delay using the _Sky Governance_ emergency proposal model.
-This would prevent users from withdrawing their funds.
-In addition to that, a [SparkLend Freezer](#security-council) multisig holds the same emergency permissions with only 2 signatures required out of 5 possible signers.
+Emergency Actions, including freezing all markets within _SparkLend_, can be executed by the _Sky Governance_ with no delay.

-Oracles have a kill switch to pause all borrowing if an asset's price falls below a predetermined threshold.
-If that is the case, anyone can trigger the killswitch (see [dependencies](#dependencies)) which would disable the borrowing without delay for all assets across the protocol until the killswitch is reset by the governance.
+Furthermore, a [SparkLend Freezer](#security-council) multisig holds the same emergency permissions with only 2 signatures required out of 5 possible signers.

 > Exit Window Score: High